emschuch/dsp/statistics/8-3-scoring.md

 EstimateScores(1000)
 ```

-OUTPUT:<br>
+> OUTPUT:<br>
 Confidence Interval: 949.000000, 1053.000000<br>
 RMSE L: 31.9367985246<br>
 Mean error L: 0.4667

 ![png](../img/ex8-3_04b.png)

-These distributions are step graphs, which makes sense since they plot the goals scored in a game, and goals are whole numbers.
+These plots are step graphs, which makes sense since they plot the goals scored in a game, and goals are whole numbers.
 As the value of <tt>lam</tt> increases, the size of the confidence interval grows larger, as does the RMSE of L. The increasing RMSE indicates that L is a biased estimator of lam.